About Dr. Daniel I. Kaufer

 Dr. Kaufer passed away on July 2, 2020, after receiving a sudden cancer diagnosis.
 He was 61.
 This annual lecture is just one way his legacy of inspiring new generations of medical professionals lives on.

-The Dr. Daniel I. Kaufer Lecture is an educational program intended to promote and share current Alzheimer's disease research.
-Prior to his death, Dr. Kaufer donated a gift to the UW Initiative to End Alzheimer’s to establish an annual endowed lecture continuing his commitment to dementia care.
-This event is designed for Alzheimer's disease and related dementias (ADRD) researchers and professionals working in dementia care.
+The Dr. Daniel I. Kaufer Lecture is an educational program that promotes and shares current Alzheimer's disease research.
+Prior to his death, Dr. Kaufer donated a gift to the UW Initiative to End Alzheimer’s (IEA) to establish an annual endowed lecture continuing his commitment to dementia care.

 June 6, 2023